CentroDL/godot/w03/d02/student/im_on_the_net.md

 ### Submission

-Create a file in `~/dev/wdi/godot/w03/d02/student` called `hw.md` with a link to your new page!
+Create a file in `~/dev/wdi/godot/w03/d02/student` called `hw.md`.
+Add to that file:
+  - a link to your new page
+  - a link to the validation results from parts six and seven. below

 Add, commit, push and submit it!
 And remember, `submit_hw` needs to be run from inside our class repo (`godot`).

 ## Part One